-Explorer Publishing offers a helpful guide to renting in the capital, with tips on how to find a home and advice on the legalities.
+Explorer Publishing offers a helpful guide to renting in London, with tips on how to find a home and advice on the legalities of renting UK property.

 When you have plans to move to the UK capital, the first step is figuring out where to live in London.
 If you’re looking to rent in London, you’ll find that residential rents in London are high and tend to be on a slightly upward trend.
-(They are less susceptible to the more dramatic rises of house prices, however.)
-How much you have available to spend per month has major implications for which areas and which type of accommodation you will be able to consider.
+Rents in London, however, are less susceptible to the more dramatic rises of London’s house prices.
+How much you have available to spend per month has major implications for which areas and which type of accommodation you will be able to rent in London.
 The quality of individual property also plays a part in how much rent is asked.
 There’s rarely much negotiation involved in rent prices as landlords have little difficulty finding tenants.
 As such, you need to spread your nets wide and be flexible when looking for a property to rent in London.

-When looking for accommodation, some choose to use a letting agent who deals professionally with the renting out of properties.
+When looking for accommodation in London, some choose to use a letting agent who deals professionally with the renting out of properties.
 Most high-street estate agents that sell properties also act as letting agents.
-Letting agents deal mostly with entire flats and houses, so simply looking in their windows or trawling their websites will give you a feel for the kind of property on the rental market in any particular area.
+Letting agents deal mostly with entire flats and houses, so simply looking in their windows or trawling their websites will give you a feel for the kind of property on the rental market in any particular area of London.

-The advantages of using them are that they can take some of the hassle out of the search for accommodation and that their procedures for setting up tenancies are standardised and hopefully efficient.
+The advantages of using a rental agency are that they can take some of the hassle out of the search for accommodation and that their procedures for setting up tenancies are standardised and hopefully efficient.

 The downside is that you will probably pay slightly more in rent than you would if you rented directly from a landlord.
 Some letting agents charge tenants if they successfully find them somewhere or have some kind of paid registration scheme, while others only charge landlords.
 Letting agents who have signed up to the National Approved Letting Scheme have agreed to maintain certain standards, including having a complaints procedure in place, so these are the best ones to use.